MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](actions-reference/includes/cc-beta-prerelease-disclaimer.md)]

 The **Process and Unattended RPA capacity utilization page** provides you with insights into how your Process capacity (or legacy Unattended RPA capacity) is being used within your environment.
 As a reminder, within the Power Automate portal each Process capacity is based on a purchased [Process license](/power-platform/admin/power-automate-licensing/types) and each legacy Unattended RPA capacity is based on an [Unattended RPA add-on](/power-platform/admin/power-automate-licensing/add-ons#unattended-rpa-add-on).
-Those capacities are [assigned to the environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) and they allow your machines to run desktop flows in unattended mode (autonomously without human interaction).
+Those capacities are [assigned to the environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) by the admin.

 [!INCLUDE [cc-preview-features-definition](../includes/cc-preview-features-definition.md)]